-Creative Masonry & Chimney is a company solely dedicated to ensuring you a quality chimney inspection.
-Our certified technicians help keep chimney is in excellent condition.
-Furthermore, we’ll keep an eye on your chimney so that it never becomes a fire or respiratory hazard of any kind.
+Creative Masonry & Chimney is a company solely dedicated to ensuring you get a quality chimney inspection.
+Our certified technicians will help keep your chimney in excellent condition.
+Furthermore, we’ll be sure to monitor your chimney so that it never becomes a fire or respiratory hazard of any kind.

-On that note, if you are uncertain if your chimney needs cleaning, contact us now and we will perform a certified chimney inspection on your behalf.
-Not only do we perform chimney inspections, but also cover fireplace inspections, since accumulated dust, dirt, grease, soot, and creosote can come from the fireplace itself.
+On that note, if you are uncertain if your chimney needs cleaning, contact us now and we will perform an inspection on your behalf.
+Not only do we perform certified chimney inspections but fireplace inspections as well, since accumulated dust, dirt, grease, soot, and creosote can come from the fireplace itself.

-Numerous chimneys in Connecticut are built using terra cotta flue tiles.
+Numerous chimneys across Connecticut are built using terra cotta flue tiles.
 These tiles are about as thick as your finger and stacked on top of each other from the appliance to the top of your chimney.
 There is only a small amount of cement between each tile joint.
-In time, the flues both expand and contract as moisture seeps in.
-As a result, joints crack and falls out, preventing your chimney from drafting safely.
+Over time, the flues both expand and contract as moisture seeps in.
+As a result, joints crack and fall out, preventing your chimney from drafting safely.

-Chimney fires are another reason to have your chimney inspected.
+The risk of fires is another reason to have your chimney inspected.
 A hairline crack can open up to ¼” and let hot ashes or flames out of the flues into the chimney chase area.
-Burning at 2100 degrees, a chimney fire is a very serious matter that can set your home or building structure on fire.
+Burning at 2100 degrees, a chimney fire is a very serious matter that can set your entire home or building structure ablaze.

-Regular chimney inspections that can serve as a means of preventing fire hazards in your home, because a blocked, accumulate-filled chimney that’s dripping with creosote is combustible enough to at least damage the structure or, at worst, start a fire that will burn down your home and all the surrounding homes.
+Regular chimney inspection and cleaning services can reduce the incidence of fire hazards in your home because a blocked, accumulate-filled chimney that’s dripping with creosote is combustible enough to at least damage the structure or, at worst, start a fire that will burn down your home and all the surrounding homes.

-It’s better to be safe than sorry; that’s the prevailing school of thought when it comes to chimney inspections.
+It’s better to be safe than sorry; that’s the prevailing school of thought when it comes to chimney inspection services.
 You wouldn’t want your home’s equivalent of an exhaust pipe to be blocked.
-That could spell disaster as harmful carbon monoxide, which is supposed to be expelled, is pushed right back into your home.
-A chimney that’s not regularly or properly cleaned can get damaged by the wear-and-tear of constant usage without being properly cleaned.
-If this practice continues, it’s very likely that you will end up calling for masonry repairs, which can be expensive
+That could spell disaster, as harmful carbon monoxide, which needs to be expelled, is pushed right back into your home.
+A chimney that’s not regularly or properly cleaned can get damaged by the wear-and-tear of constant usage.
+If this practice continues, it’s very likely that you will end up calling for masonry repairs, which can be expensive.

-A word of caution.
-A chimney inspection is required because it’s difficult for you to know your chimney’s condition simply by looking at it.
+A word of caution: a chimney inspection is required because it’s difficult for you to evaluate your chimney’s condition simply by looking at it.
 Do you really want a free estimate for work you may not need?
 Of course not!
-There are many cases in Connecticut where the homeowner only wants a free estimate, and they get it, along with a big cost for a repair they may not have needed.
+There have been many cases where the homeowner only wanted a free estimate, and they got it—along with a big fee for a repair they may not have needed.
 They were unsure if their chimney even needed work.
 We are here to help you!
 A chimney inspection is required because it determines your next course of action!